JorgeSaavedraB/QAOA_OQUBO/README.txt

-OQUBO: Optimization-to-QUBO for Quantum Algorithms
+<h1 align="center"> OQUBO: Optimization-to-QUBO for Quantum Algorithms </h1>

 OQUBO is a Python library for transforming constrained binary optimization problems into Quadratic Unconstrained Binary Optimization (QUBO) and Ising Hamiltonian formulations.
 The repository also provides tools for constructing optimization models, evaluating quantum optimization algorithms, and reproducing the numerical experiments presented in our work.

 The project is built around DOcplex models and provides an end-to-end workflow:
-* Formulate an optimization problem in DOcplex.
+- Formulate an optimization problem in DOcplex.
-* Convert the constrained problem into a QUBO formulation.
+- Convert the constrained problem into a QUBO formulation.
-* Transform the QUBO into an Ising Hamiltonian.
+- Transform the QUBO into an Ising Hamiltonian.
-* Solve or analyze the resulting Hamiltonian using classical or quantum optimization techniques.
+- Solve or analyze the resulting Hamiltonian using classical or quantum optimization techniques.

 Features:
-* Automatic conversion from DOcplex models to QUBO formulations.
+- Automatic conversion from DOcplex models to QUBO formulations.
-* Conversion from QUBO to Ising Hamiltonians.
+- Conversion from QUBO to Ising Hamiltonians.
-* Support for both equality constraints and inequality constraints through:
+- Support for both equality constraints and inequality constraints through:
-* Standard quadratic penalties.
+- Standard quadratic penalties.
-* Unbalanced Penalization (UP).
+- Unbalanced Penalization (UP).
-* Optional coefficient normalization.
+- Optional coefficient normalization.

 Utilities for:
-* Exact brute-force energy evaluation.
+- Exact brute-force energy evaluation.
-* Expectation value computation from measurement counts.
+- Expectation value computation from measurement counts.
-* Warm-start parameter generation.
+- Warm-start parameter generation.
-* Solution feasibility verification.
+- Solution feasibility verification.
-* Implementations of benchmark optimization problems:
+- Implementations of benchmark optimization problems:
-* Portfolio Optimization (PO).
+- Portfolio Optimization (PO).
-* Maximum Covering Location Problem (MCLP).
+- Maximum Covering Location Problem (MCLP).

 Repository Structure:
 src/